 Medical Construction + Design publishes the five top ways our Facility Optimization Services team and facility assessments can help healthcare organizations.

-A new article authored by Joe Cassata and published in Medical Construction & Design highlights the numerous ways strategic facility assessments can help healthcare organizations make the most strategic capital investments in their real estate.
-Entitled, “Building Wellness: Top Reasons Facility Assessments Are Critical for Healthcare Organizations,” the article recognizes “that many healthcare systems are struggling with increasingly obsolete buildings, systems and facilities with diminishing budgets, especially in regard to operations and maintenance.”
-The article also states that, “It is critical for healthcare organizations to know how buildings and systems are performing, where there are optimization opportunities and when a facility’s maintenance, repair and replacement deficiencies might outweigh its monetary value to the organization.”
+A new article authored by Joe Cassata and published in Medical Construction & Design highlights the numerous ways strategic facility assessments can help healthcare organizations make strategic capital investments in their real estate.
+Titled, “Building Wellness: Top Reasons Facility Assessments Are Critical for Healthcare Organizations,” the article recognizes, “That many healthcare systems are struggling with increasingly obsolete buildings, systems and facilities with diminishing budgets, especially in regard to operations and maintenance.”
+The article also states that “It is critical for healthcare organizations to know how buildings and systems are performing, where there are optimization opportunities and when a facility’s maintenance, repair and replacement deficiencies might outweigh its monetary value to the organization.”

-Pulling from his deep experience as the leader of CannonDesign’s Facility Optimization Solutions (FOS) team, a performance-driven consultancy focused on helping clients manage their facilities via facility condition assessments (FCA), proprietary FCA software, ADA assessments and more, Cassata then illustrates five key ways that FCAs can help healthcare organizations.
-The full article can be read online and below are the first two ways Cassata features.
+Pulling from his deep experience as the leader of CannonDesign’s Facility Optimization Solutions (FOS) team, a performance-driven consultancy focused on helping clients manage their facilities via facility condition assessments (FCA), proprietary FCA software, ADA assessments and more, Cassata then illustrates five key ways FCAs can help healthcare organizations.
+The full article can be read online and below is a glimpse at two of the key points Cassata discusses.

 Assessments provide a comprehensive understanding of the current state of existing facilities